IBM-Bluemix-Docs/security-advisor/setup-network.md

 Before it can be analyzed, you must collect your data.
 To do so, you can create a flow log that collects your network interface logs and funnels them into a Cloud Object Storage bucket.

-You must have a service-to-service authorization policy between VPC and the same Cloud Object Storage bucket that you connected to {{site.data.keyword.security-advisor_short_notm}} in order to ensure that the data can be analyzed.
+You must have a service-to-service authorization policy between VPC and the same Cloud Object Storage bucket that you connected to {{site.data.keyword.security-advisor_short}} in order to ensure that the data can be analyzed.
 {: note}

 1. In the {{site.data.keyword.cloud_notm}} console, navigate to **VPC Infrastructure > Flow logs**.